The US power industry is comprised of four main segments:

-If any party to a FERC hearing was aggrieved by or does not agree with the result of FERC’s order on the hearing, that party may request that FERC rehear the case.
-The rehearing request must be submitted within 30 days from the original order, and the Commission does not have the authority to extend this deadline.
-If the Commission does not act on the request for rehearing within 30 days, the request is deemed denied.
+If any party to a FERC hearing is aggrieved by or does not agree with the result of FERC’s order on the hearing, that party may request that FERC rehear the case.
+If FERC does not act on the request for a rehearing within 30 days, the request is deemed denied.

-FERC has authority to intake and resolve complaints by assigning the case to alternative dispute resolution, issuing an order on the merits based upon the pleadings or establishing a hearing before an Administrative Law Judge.
-The Commission’s decision on whether to conduct a formal evidentiary hearing on issues raised in complaints is generally discretionary.
+FERC has authority to take in and resolve complaints by assigning the case to alternative dispute resolution, issuing an order on the merits based upon the pleadings, or establishing a hearing before an administrative law judge.

 Pursuant to a series of FERC Orders first promulgated in 1996, transmission services must be provided on a non-discriminatory and open-access basis.

 Public participation and input may be permitted in accordance with applicable state and local laws.
-Similar to the federal processes, state law may require a public hearing, and the overseeing state agency or state utility commission may solicit public comments on the proposed distribution facility.
-Most state utility commissions have an online public docketing portal wherein applications, notices, comments, petitions, rulings and orders are posted.
+Similar to the federal processes, state law may require a public hearing, and the overseeing state agency or state utility commission may solicit public comments.
+Most state utility commissions have an online public docketing portal where applications, notices, comments, petitions, rulings and orders are posted.

 Depending on the state and the type of distribution facility being proposed, a utility or developer may need to file advance notice of a proposed facility, which may be subject to public comment.
 Timing of distribution system approvals may depend on state-specific public notice and comment requirements, utility rate case schedules, local government involvement, and state policy and regulation.

-In most states, utilities have geographically defined service territories, provided for by state legislation or regulation, within which the utility has monopoly rights to provide distribution service.
-Exceptions may exist in some states for competitive market participants depending on state law and regulation.
-The degree to which monopoly service rights exist, the extent of deregulation, the method by which such rights are modified and the opportunity for competitive market participants to compete within those service territories significantly varies by state.
+In most states, utilities have geographically defined service territories, provided for by state legislation or regulation, within which the utility has monopoly rights to provide a distribution service.
+Exceptions may exist in some states for competitive market participants, depending on state law and regulation.
+The degree to which monopoly service rights exist, the extent of deregulation, the method by which such rights are modified and the opportunity for competitive market participants to compete within those service territories varies significantlyby state.

 State Utility Commission

 In most states, the utility rate case documents are posted on a public docketing database, unless they are confidential or protected pursuant to state regulations and state utility commission rules.
-The process, frequency, duration and time-frame for rate cases depend on the state in which the distribution facility is located and the utility tariffs that seek to be modified, but the process generally ranges from eight to 12 months and results in an order covering one to three years.
+The process, frequency, duration and timeframe for rate cases depend on the state in which the distribution facility is located and the utility tariffs that seek to be modified, but the process generally ranges from eight to 12 months and results in an order covering one or more years.

-Most states operate under a cost of service regulatory model whereby the regulator determines the utility’s revenue requirement that reflects the total amount that must be collected from customers in rates for the utility to recover its reasonable and necessary expenses, as well as earn a reasonable return on investment.
+Most states operate under a cost-of-service regulatory model whereby the regulator determines the utility’s revenue requirement that reflects the total amount that must be collected from customers in rates for the utility to recover its reasonable and necessary expenses, as well as earn a reasonable return on investment.
 The revenue requirement is generally derived through a formula that accounts for the utility’s rate base, a fair rate of return, operating costs, depreciation expenses, taxes and other costs.
-The treatment of electricity supply, among other items, will vary depending on the degree to which states have restructured their electric market.
+The treatment of electricity supply, among other items, will vary depending on the degree to which states have restructured their electricity market.